turboMaCk/glue/README.md

 There are [many ways](https://www.reddit.com/r/elm/comments/5jd2xn/how_to_structure_elm_with_multiple_models/dbkpgbd/) you can go about it.
 In particular the rest of this document will focus just on [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
-This technique is useful for isolating parts that really don't need know too much about each other.
+This technique is useful for isolating parts that really don't need to know too much about each other.
 It reduces scope of things particular module can operate with so the number of things programmer has to reason about while adding or changing behaviour is lower.
-In tea this is especially touching `Msg` and `Model` types and `update` functions for managing the state.
+In TEA this is especially touching `Msg` and `Model` types and `update` functions for managing the state.

-**It's important to understand that `init` `update` `view` and `subscriptions` are all isolated functions connected via `Browser.element`.
+**It's important to understand that `init`, `update`, `view` and `subscriptions` are all isolated functions connected via `Browser.element`.
 In pure functional programming we're "never" really managing state ourselves but are rather composing functions that takes state as data and produce new version of it (`update` function in TEA).**

-Now let's have a look at how we can use [`Cmd.map`][cmd-map], [`Sub.map`][sub-map] and [`Html.map`][html-map] for concern separation in Elm application.
+Now let's have a look at how we can use `Cmd.map`, `Sub.map` and `Html.map` for concern separation in Elm application.
 We will nest `init`, `update`, `subscriptions` and `view` one into another and `map` them from child's to parent's types.
 Parent module is then using these units to manage just a subset of its overall state (`Model`).
 Here is how `Model` and `Msg` types of a parent application might look like: